MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authorization-group-entra-id.md

 1. [Receive **all the groups** that the signed-in user is assigned to in an Microsoft Entra ID tenant, included nested groups](#configure-your-application-to-receive-all-the-groups-the-signed-in-user-is-assigned-to-including-nested-groups).
 2. [Receive the **groups** claim values from a **filtered set of groups** that your application is programmed to work with](#configure-your-application-to-receive-the-groups-claim-values-from-a-filtered-set-of-groups-a-user-may-be-assigned-to) (Not available in the [Microsoft Entra ID Free edition](https://www.microsoft.com/security/business/microsoft-entra-pricing)).

-> To get the on-premise group's `samAccountName` or `On Premises Group Security Identifier` instead of Group ID, please refer to the document [Configure group claims for applications with Azure Active Directory](https://docs.microsoft.com/azure/active-directory/hybrid/how-to-connect-fed-group-claims#prerequisites-for-using-group-attributes-synchronized-from-active-directory).
+> To get the on-premise group's `samAccountName` or `On Premises Group Security Identifier` instead of Group ID, please refer to the document [Configure group claims for applications with Azure Active Directory](/azure/active-directory/hybrid/how-to-connect-fed-group-claims#prerequisites-for-using-group-attributes-synchronized-from-active-directory).

 #### Configure your application to receive **all the groups** the signed-in user is assigned to, including nested groups

 1. In the app's registration screen, select the **Token Configuration** blade in the left to open the page where you can configure the claims provided tokens issued to your application.
 1. Select the **Add groups claim** button on top to open the **Edit Groups Claim** screen.
 1. Select `Security groups` **or** the `All groups (includes distribution lists but not groups assigned to the application)` option.
 Choosing both negates the effect of `Security Groups` option.
 1. Under the **ID** section, select `Group ID`.
-This will result in Microsoft Entra ID sending the [object id](https://docs.microsoft.com/graph/api/resources/group?view=graph-rest-1.0) of the groups the user is assigned to in the **groups** claim of the [ID Token](https://learn.microsoft.com/entra/identity-platform/id-tokens) that your app receives after signing-in a user.
+This results in Microsoft Entra ID sending the [object id](/graph/api/resources/group?view=graph-rest-1.0) of the groups the user is assigned to in the **groups** claim of the [ID Token](/entra/identity-platform/id-tokens) that your app receives after signing-in a user.

 #### Configure your application to receive the `groups` claim values from a **filtered set of groups** a user may be assigned to